talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         CampaignSearch body = new CampaignSearch(); // CampaignSearch | body
         Integer pageSize = 1000; // Integer | The number of items in the response.
         Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations.
         String campaignState = "campaignState_example"; // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. try {
-            InlineResponse2006 result = apiInstance.getCampaignByAttributes(applicationId, body, pageSize, skip, sort, campaignState);
+            InlineResponse2008 result = apiInstance.getCampaignByAttributes(applicationId, body, pageSize, skip, sort, campaignState);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#getCampaignByAttributes");